 The South Brooklyn Weightlifting Club (SBWC) is a privately owned black iron gym.
-It was founded in 2010 by Paul ‘Paulie T-Shirts’ Steinman, a competitive power lifter, a certified Starting Strength coach, and a USAW certified club-level Olympic weightlifting coach.
-SBWC is also a USAW registered Olympic weightlifting club.
-It is the only dedicated Olympic weightlifting and power lifting gym in the 5 boroughs of New York.
+It was founded in 2010 by Paulie Steinman.
+SBWC is also a USAW registered Weightlifting club and a USA Powerlifting Platinum Regional Training Center.
+It is the oldest, dedicated powerlifting and weightlifting gym in the 5 boroughs of New York.

 First of all, what is a black iron gym?

 Absolutely not!
-SBWC offers a fun and inclusive training environment.
+SBWC offers a fun and inclusive zen-like training environment.
 Classes are always monitored by an experienced coach.
 Lifters train in a supportive team-like atmosphere where everyone shares the same goal.

-What are your classes like?
+What are your training sessions like?

 Please click here for our current membership options and pricing.